Amine Noua

-Amine Noua (born February 7, 1997) is a French professional basketball player for Aris Thessaloniki of the Greek Basketball League (GBL) and of the EuroCup.
+Amine Noua (born February 7, 1997) is a French professional basketball player for Unicaja of the Liga ACB and the Basketball Champions League (BCL).
 Standing at 2.02 m, he plays at the power forward position.

 Professional career

 Noua was born in Lyon and cut his teeth in the youth ranks of ASVEL Basket.
 After playing in the club's under-21 team, he made his first-team debut in January 2016, scoring two points in five minutes against Champagne Châlons-Reims Basket.
 During ASVEL's championship run that year, he averaged 0.8 points and 0.8 rebounds in 3.8 minutes per contest.

 In April 2018, he declared for the 2018 NBA draft.
 However, he withdrew before the deadline.
 His breakout season came in 2017–18, when he averaged 11 points and 4.7 rebounds a game in 32 ProA contests (including 26 starts).
 He also attended the French All Star Game that season.

 On July 7, 2021, he has signed with MoraBanc Andorra of the Liga ACB.

 On April 11, 2022, he has signed with SIG Strasbourg of the French LNB Pro A. He returned to ASVEL on July 7, 2022.

 On August 1, 2023, he signed with Hapoel Holon of the Israeli Basketball Premier League.

 On December 2, 2023, he signed with Derthona Basket of the Italian LBA.

 On January 22, 2024, he signed a one-month contract with Fenerbahçe Beko of the Turkish Basketbol Süper Ligi (BSL).
 On February 19, 2024, Fenerbahçe Beko extend his contract to end of the 2023–24 season.
 On July 9, 2024, Noua parted ways with the Turkish club.

 On July 31, 2024, he signed with Covirán Granada of the Liga ACB.

+After playing the previous season for Aris Thessaloniki, Noua signed with Unicaja of the Liga ACB and the Basketball Champions League on July 30, 2026.